 Best mountain walks in Wales

 Venture into the Moelwynion mountain range in Wales, climbing through a prehistoric landscape to the pyramidal zenith of mighty Cnicht.
-Map and route.

 Pen y Fan is one of the most popular peaks in the Brecon Beacons National Park.
 Most visitors hike to the mountain top from the Storey Arms – but for a quieter and more rewarding route, take the path up from Taf Fechan Forest past Neuadd Reservoir.
-Enjoy a quiet accent of Pen y Fan.

 Often overshadowed by its towering neighbour, Pen y Fan, this verdant mountain in the heart of the Brecon Beacons National Park in Wales is one of Britain’s most understated peaks.
-Map and route.

 Snowdon (Yr Wyddfa in Welsh) is the highest mountain in England and Wales at 1,085m (3,560ft).
 The Snowdon range covers 16 square miles and gave birth to Welsh rock climbing in the 19th century.
 Take on the peaks and crags of Snowdon and immerse yourself in what is one of the wildest places in Wales with this seven-mile mountain walk.

 England’s highest mountain, and also one of the most remote in the country.
 The peak is surrounded by a number of other fells, including Great End, Sca Fell and Broad Crag.